Attraction tickets | TicketLens

 3pm 21st century

 After the lunch and coffee at the Lower Belvedere, you stay on.
 Here you admire the artful ceiling paintings, the plants of the Orangery, and discover the Privileged Gallery.
-During lunch, you had a conversation with one of the waiters and received a secret tip for visiting the contemporary art at Belvedere 21.
+During lunch, you had a conversation with one of the waiters and received a secret tip for visiting the contemporary art at Belvedere 21: Museum of Contemporary Art.

 3 pm 18th century